-During 2021, the City successfully worked with the private development community to attract continued growth in two of the City's key development sectors: R&D and medical.

-Specifically, the City collaborated with Canini & Associates in the development of approximately 17 acres within the Crescent at Central Park, a mixed-use development focusing on medical facilities, retail, and residential.
-Through the end of 2021, approximately 32,000 square feet of medical offices were built in the Crescent at Central Park, creating 22 jobs and adding \$8 million in capital investment.
-More medical buildings already are underway in 2022.
+During 2022, the City continued working with the private development community to attract growth in two of the City's key development sectors: R&D and medical.
+Continuing collaboration with Canini & Associates in the development of approximately 17 acres within the Crescent at Central Park, a mixed-use development focusing on medical facilities, retail, and residential.
+Through the end of 2022, approximately 32,000 square feet of medical offices were built in the Crescent at Central Park, creating 22 jobs and adding \$8 million in capital investment.
+More medical buildings already are underway in 2023.

-Additionally, the City worked with JobsOhio and One Columbus to secure the expansion of ADB Safegate, which will include a new, 175,000 square foot research and development facility that will add 24 jobs to their already existing 202 jobs and adding \$21.5 million in capital investment to the City.
+ADB Safegate, completed a new, 175,000 square foot research and development facility that will add 24 jobs to their already existing 202 jobs and added \$21.5 million in capital investment to the City.
+As part of this project the developer and City worked on a extension of Tech Center Drive to accommodate current and future growth in the area including improvements to water, sewer and stormwater infrastructure.

-Finally, speculative development continues to drive future growth in the City, as a flex-office and modern industrial development is planned on a 20-acre parcel located on the City's eastern edge along Taylor Road.
+A flex-office and modern industrial development is has begun on a 20-acre parcel located on the City's eastern edge along Taylor Road.
 The current plan calls for 193,000 square feet of warehouse and office flex space.
 This space is currently a \$16 million investment in our community and is expected to create 65 new jobs.